stuffyerface/stuffyerface/README.md

 </p>

 <!--User Info-->
 I'm a United States based Developer with a BS in Computer Science and a passion for Game Design.
 I am always interested in learning a new skill!
 This github account hosts all my personal projects.
 I also have a [bot account](https://github.com/stuffybot) that I use as an API!
-I'm most well known for my work in the MineCraft space, as you will see in my most popular respositories.
+I'm most well known for my work in the Minecraft space, as you will see in my most popular respositories.
 I also host a Discord bot used in more than 100 servers, the code for which can be seen [here](https://github.com/stuffyerface/apbot).
 Much of my day to day experience is in scripting languages and REST APIs, but I love working on all types of projects!

 ### 🛠 &nbsp;Tech Stack